-The Land Tenure Service is one of the constituent services of FAO's Rural Development Division, part of the Sustainable Development Department.
+The Land Tenure Service functions against this background as one of the constituent services of FAO's Rural Development Division, which is itself a part of the Sustainable Development Department.
 The Rural Development Division, through its Rural Institutions and Participation Service, is the designated task manager for Chapter 14 of Agenda 21.